5 Steps to Write an Arts Supplement for College Applications

 Let’s look at some examples.
 If you view Princeton’s Art Supplement guidelines, you’ll notice that they accept submissions for architecture, creative writing, dance, music, music theater, theater or visual arts.
 Keep in mind that not all colleges accept all disciplines.
 For example, MIT does not accept creative writing as a discipline for their creative portfolio.

 By doing this research early, you can find overlapping requirements and build your portfolio based on this information.
-Using the previous example, if I were applying as a pianist, I would use Princeton’s guidelines as my starting point for choosing repertoire.
+Using the previous example, if I were applying as a pianist in 2023, I would use Princeton’s guidelines as my starting point for choosing repertoire.
 Since Brown University's music guidelines are open-ended, the specific materials for Princeton could be used to fulfill the requirements for both universities.
 MIT requires musicians to submit two recordings representing contrasting styles or periods, so Princeton’s materials work here as well.

 This takes us to the most important step, crafting the art.